Philadelphia Eagles News: 2017 NFL Mock Draft, Free Agency Latest Rumors

 “Wide receiver has been a position of frustration for the Eagles, and it’s imperative they add at least one more reliable pass-catcher next year, or they risk slowing the development of Carson Wentz,” says ESPN’s Mel Kiper in his Mock Draft 2.0.
 “This is a spot where the Eagles could be considering another position (tackle comes to mind), but the value isn’t there in some cases, and with Williams it definitely is.
 He’s a great, big target for Wentz to work with.”

 Davis, on the one hand, is another great option at the position.
-He made the college record books with his amazing career stats playing for the Broncos with 331 catches, 5,278 yards and 52 touchdowns.
+He made the college record books with his amazing career stats playing for the Broncos with 331 catches, 5,278 yards, and 52 touchdowns.

 If the Philadelphia Eagle, however, would opt for a running back, Dalvin Cook is the best bet for the position.
 Cook is the biggest catch among running backs in the draft.
 In his last year in college, Cook accounted for 19 touchdowns to up his career total to 48 touchdowns.
 And, Josh Norris of Rotoworld could not agree more.
-He has Cook at no. 14 for the Eagles in his own Mock Draft.
+He has Cook at No. 14 for the Eagles in his own Mock Draft.

 “I love Dalvin Cook’s game,” Norris said.
 “The Eagles offense can shift with any ‘type’ of running back.
 They showed that in 2016.
 Cook is a big play threat who also wins after contact.”